Rev. Kenneth Mims

 Although our hearts are a little heavy, The Redeemer’s House Dallas has been equipped to continue the work assigned for this ministry.
 Built as a Word church, Pastor Mims spoke the Word of God over this church both spiritually and prophetically.
 Prophetically Pastor Mims spoke over this church that out of it will be birthed preachers, teachers, speakers, and other ministries.

 The life of the church drastically changed on April 23, 2017.
 Pastor Mims transitioned from labor to reward.
 As we honor the memory and ministry of Pastor Mims, we are grateful to God for allowing him to shepherd us these last 16 years.
 He leaves with us the example of what it means to court the spirit of God and to abandon all sense of ‘I’ve got it together” and approach God with reckless praise and worship.
 He has modeled for us what it means to worship God in the beauty of His holiness.
 He has left us an extensive library of preaching and bible study teaching dating back to 2005.
 But most of all he has left an imprint on our hearts that will never be forgotten nor replaced.

 The decision to organize a Pulpit Search Committee and begin the process of conducting a pulpit search was made on May 9, 2017.
 Minister Henrietta Roby was voted as the Coordinator of the Search Committee.
 Several pastors and ministers applied for the open pulpit position and were scheduled to minister before The Redeemer's House Dallas congregation.
 On January 21, 2018, the Rev. Dr. Stanley Murchison was selected to be the next pastor of The Redeemer's House Dallas.
 Pastor Murchison served as pastor for one year.
-Currently, we are under the leadership of Minister Henrietta Roby.
+As of February 2019, we have been under the leadership of Minister Henrietta Roby.